Nico-GP/Sales_Predictions/README.md

 * Data Statistics
 * Data Predictions

-In addition, a recorded presentation that summarizes the development of the project is included in this repository
+In addition, a recorded presentation that summarizes the development of the project is included in this repository.